It’s the ‘unknown factor’ that piques our interest.

 The world’s largest reptile is the estuarine (saltwater) Crocodile is not exclusive to Australia.
 They are also found on the eastern coast of India, through Southeast Asia as well as the northern tropical waters of Australia.

 Commonly known as ‘Salties’, estuarine crocodiles can be found across all of northern Australia.

-It is important to note that crocodiles are equally at home in freshwater and saltwater, and regularly move between the two.
+Equally at home in freshwater and saltwater, these crocodiles regularly move between the two.

 this incredible carnivore has been on top of the food chain for 100 million years.